What is Sales Velocity?

 Measure What Influences Sales Velocity in Your New Product Launch Marketing Plan

-I prefer to look at velocity in a few different ways, to get a sense of what levers are influencing the speed of your pipeline.
+I prefer to look at sales velocity in a few different ways to get a sense of what levers influence your pipeline’s speed.

 1 Won, Lost, and Open

 Won deals should be your benchmark for velocity.
 Separating Won, Lost, and Open can help you with pipeline analysis and tracking:

 - Have we ever won a deal that’s spent this long in this stage?

 - Do we always lose deals after a certain age in stage?

-- How far over the average can an opportunity be before give it a red flag
+- How far over the average can an opportunity before giving it a red flag

 - Can we build an SLA around each stage of our funnel?